YizeZhang/Net_Diff/README.md

 2018/11/09
-   1. Support mix-frequency combination for multi-GNSS (only available in GUI)
+   1. Support mix-frequency combination for multi-GNSS positoning (only available in GUI)

-2018/11/11
+2018/11/12
    1. Support PPP-AR (only available in GUI)

-   2. Support undifferenced u combined PPP (only available in GUI)
+   2. Support undifferenced uncombined PPP (only available in GUI)

    3. Fix bug of Galileo PCO correction

+   4. Add output of ionosphere correction in uncombined PPP

-   4. Add phase windup correction in RTK
+   5. Add phase windup correction in RTK

+   6. Resize matrix of some variable according to seleted GNSS system

-   5. Modify GUI
+   7. Modify GUI